rainlanguage/specs/dotrain.md

 #b mul(sub(1000000 now()) a)
 ```

-The error message can be multiline, it continues until the next # character that
+The error message can be multiline, it continues until the next top level # or @
-signifies a subsequent name/fragment binding.
+character that signifies a subsequent name/fragment binding or import.

 ✅
 ```